modelhub-ai/modelhub-engine/docs/source/contribute.md

          [modelhub repository](https://github.com/modelhub-ai/modelhub) to the parent folder of your model folder.
          <br/><br/>

-      2. Run `python start.py YOUR_MODEL_FOLDER_NAME` and check if the wep app for your model looks and works as expected.
+      2. Run `python start.py YOUR_MODEL_FOLDER_NAME` and check if the web app for your model looks and works as expected.
          <br/><br/>

       3. Run `python start.py YOUR_MODEL_FOLDER_NAME -e` and check if the jupyter notebook _contrib_src/sandbox.ipynb_
          works as expected.
-         <br/><br/>

    2. Run automatic integration test.
 This test will perform a few sanity checks to verify that all the basics seem to be working properly.
-Passing this test does not mean your model performs correctly (hence the manual checks).
+However, passing this test does not mean your model performs correctly (hence the manual checks).

       1. Copy _test_integration.py_ from the
          [modelhub repository](https://github.com/modelhub-ai/modelhub) to the parent folder of your model folder.